bitcoinhealth/bitcoinhealth/Unix-Build.md

-UNIX BUILD NOTES
+# Linux - UNIX BUILD NOTES

 Some notes on how to build BitcoinHealth Core source in Unix.

-(For BSD specific instructions, see build-*bsd.md in this directory.)
-Note
+# Preinstall
+Clone or download the current source code locally.
+Execute tar -xvf bitcoinhealth-source.tar or bitcoinhealth-qt-linux.tar

-Always use absolute paths to configure and compile Bitcoin Core and the dependencies.
+Always use absolute paths to configure and compile BitcoinHealth Core and the dependencies.
 For example, when specifying the path of the dependency:

 ../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX